benardcheruiyot/ben/PRODUCTION-GUIDE.md

-# 🚀 FUNDFAST Production STK Push Implementation Guide
+# 🚀 KOPA-MKOPAJI Production STK Push Implementation Guide

 ## Overview
-Your FUNDFAST application is now ready for production M-Pesa STK Push integration!
+Your KOPA-MKOPAJI application is now ready for production M-Pesa STK Push integration!
 This guide will help you deploy to production safely.

 ## 🔧 What's Been Implemented